What is a competency card?

 - are a Responsible Gambling Officer

-- are a director of a company that owns one or more hotels where the director has an operational role in the business
+- are a director of a company that owns one or more hotels and have an operational role in the business

-- are a club director (unless you have completed a Responsible Gambling Board Oversight course approved by L&GNSW)
+- are a club director, unless you have completed a Responsible Gambling Board Oversight (RGBO) course approved by L&GNSW, or

 - work as a crowd controller, bouncer, or RSA marshal.

-See Get started in training to find out which courses you need to do for your job role.
+Visit Get started in training to find out what training you need to do for your job role.

-To get your first competency card you must pass one or both of these courses provided by a Liquor & Gaming NSW approved training provider:
+To get your first competency card you must pass at least one of these courses provided by a L&GNSW Approved Training Provider (ATP):

 Get an interim certificate

-To apply for a competency card go into Service NSW with the following documents:
+To apply for a competency card, you will need to visit a Service NSW centre with the following documents:

 - Your interim certificate